zhurkr/BaikalCommunities/README.md

 ### Workflow plan and technical properties

 #### Technical properties
-> The pipeline was run on the local machine with OS Ubuntu 20.04.
+> The pipeline was run on the local machine with OS Zorin 15.3.
 The package manager was conda 23.3.1 (miniconda).
-Python version was 3.9.13.
-R version was 4.3.3 Bash version was 5.0.17(1)-release (x86_64-pc-linux-gnu).
+Python version was 3.11.0.
+R version was 4.3.3 Bash version was 4.4.20(1)-release (x86_64-pc-linux-gnu).

 ##### Usearch+vegan pipeline for 16S data processing